Franjcf/hybridPorousInterFoam/README.rst

      - usual relative permeability laws (Brooks and Corey, Van Genuchten)

 ################################################################################
-Citing the workflow
+Citing the solver
 ################################################################################

-If you use our workflow, please cite the following paper (this will be updated once it is accepted):
+If you use this solver, please cite the following paper (this will be updated once it is accepted):

 ################################################################################
 Author's Publications